lewisc4/lewisc4/README.md

 ### About Me

-#### I have recently received my master's degree in computer science from the [University of Massachusetts Lowell](https://www.uml.edu/).
+#### I have recently received a Master of Science in Computer Science from the [University of Massachusetts Lowell](https://www.uml.edu/).
 I am driven by a deep passion for leveraging the power of machine learning to solve complex problems and make a positive impact on others.
 Specifically, my focus lies in the application of deep learning techniques to advance the fields of natural language processing and computer vision.
 Currently, I am seeking positions in these fields.

 ---